Costa Rica authorities say 6,000 people forced into shelters

 This portion of Central America is unaccustomed to hurricane landfalls.
 It has steep terrain, which makes the area prone to flooding and landslides from a slow-moving storm like Otto.

-Otto formed in the southern Caribbean early this week.
+Otto formed in the southern Caribbean early this week as the US National Hurricane Center closely monitored the area.
 The storm has steadily strengthened and on Tuesday afternoon became the seventh hurricane of the season in the Atlantic basin.

 Otto is the first hurricane to hit Nicaragua since Ida in 2009.